AditiSuchi/AditiSuchi/README.md

- <h1 align="center">Hi World👋, This is Aditi </h1>
+ <h1 align="center">Hello World👋, This is Aditi💻 </h1>

-- 🎓 I have completed B.tech in Mechanical Enginnering at RGPV University (2020-24)
+- 🎓 I have completed B.tech in Mechanical Enginnering 🪛🛠️ at RGPV University (2020-24)
 - 🔭 I’m currently working on Data Science
 - 💬 Ask me anything about Data Science & Data Analysis
 - 📫 How to reach me: aditisuchi11@gmail.com